Lesson Plan

 Students will be able to:

-• Evaluate the reasons we use more energy today than in the past.
+• Evaluate the reasons many people use more energy today than in the past.

 Features of This Resource